Viharitejomurtula/Vihari-Bluestamp-Portfolio/index.md

 ![Headstone Image](IMG_2211.JPG)

-# Final Milestone
+# Third Milestone

-**The next step was a modification.
-I wanted to put a robotic arm on top of the car and make that gesture controlled as well using a similar working to that of the car and controller.**
+**The next step was to enhance the functionality of the car by adding a modification.
+I wanted to put a robotic arm on top of the car.
+Furthermore, I was going to make that gesture controlled as well using a similar working to that of the car and controller.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4Xq_3TuRaPQ?si=Hy1Auj6PlfsMPTbg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

--The first step towards this modification was to build the actual robotic arm itself.
-This was quite simple as I just followed a tutorial.
+-The first step towards this modification was to construct the robotic arm itself.
+This part was straightforward as it involved the same kind of wiring and coding as the set up of the car, and I had already mastered how to do that.
+This arm's design involved multiple servo motors which allowed the performance of accurate and precise movements.

--The next step was to change the controls of the robotic arm, from the joysticks to the accelerometer.
-So I had to pair another two bluetooths that would make the Arduino Micro and the Nano board communicate.
-This was an issue as this meant I had to connect two bluetooth devices to the Arduino Micro.
-Initially I didn't think this was possible as the bluetooth just wouldn't connect to the Serial Port which was used to send messages.
-I fixed this problem by configuring the bluetooth while connecting it to the Nano and then just transferring the wiring over
+-The next step was to change the controls of the robotic arm, from the default joysticks to the accelerometer's input.
+This would allow the tilt of my hand to be transmitted to the robotic arm and be manifested as actual movements.
+I had to pair another two bluetooths that would make the Arduino Micro and the Nano board communicate.
+At first, I encountered a major obstacle: the Arduino Micro seemed to not be able to work with two Bluetooth devices at the same time.
+I began to doubt whether this modification was even possible.
+As I continued tirelessly working, I came upon a solution.
+Instead of configuring both the Bluetooth modules on the single Arduino Micro, I configured the new board on the Nano.
+This allowed me to communicate with both the robotic arm and the car with only one controller; furthermore, this only involved 1 new Bluetooth module instead of 2 like I first thought it would.

 -This was where I am at this point, but I hope to be able to alter the code uploaded into the arm to change the input of the if conditions from a joystick movement to an accelerometer reading